All Episodes

 One factoid encapsulates Bush's opportunity.

-In a February 14th of this year, CNN Gallup poll, eighty percent of respondents said they believed that Iran, if it had nuclear weapons, would hand them over to terrorists.
+In a February 14th of this year, CNN Gallup poll, 80% of respondents said they believe that Iran, if it had nuclear weapons, would hand them over to terrorists.

 Americans are a misunderstood peoples.

-Only one in five owns a passport, and a tiny fraction what the rest of us rent them.
+Only one in five owns a passport, and a tiny fraction, what were the rest of us rent them?

-Actually, now that I think about it, uh Americans are a misunderstood people.
+Actually, now that I think about it, Americans are a misunderstood people.

 U.S. apathy regarding what might plague the rest of the world is matched only by U.S. bloodlust when attacked.